Cybersecurity in the Retail Industry: What to Know in 2020

 6. Internet of Things (IoT) Devices Are Vulnerable

 Internet of things (IoT) devices are those that are connected to the internet, making them a vulnerable attack surface.
-The number of IoT devices continues to grow with retailers using a variety of devices from security cameras and POS hardware, to inventory tracking tools and push notifications to customers via apps.
+The number of IoT devices, and industrial IoT devices, continues to grow with retailers using a variety of devices from security cameras and POS hardware, to inventory tracking tools and push notifications to customers via apps.

 One reason IoT devices continue to be a cybersecurity threat in retail is that they don’t typically have proper security controls built-in.
 When cyberattackers gain access to devices, they can control the functions of the device, depending on what the device does.
 This has the potential to harm retailers and their customers in a variety of ways, especially considering the number of devices being used in the retail environment, and by the public.